About the David B. Falk College of Sport and Human Dynamics at Syracuse University

 - Our programs prepare students for careers that answer society’s needs.
 Because of increased attention to healthy lifestyles, disease prevention, food policy, growing and aging populations, and diet-related disease epidemics, there is continued demand for graduates of Falk College programs.

-- Falk College offers advanced degrees in emerging growth fields like global health, sport venue and event management, addiction studies, nutrition, social work, and food studies, preparing students for leadership roles with local, national and global organizations.
-US News & World Report recently cited marriage and family therapy as one of the top 15 jobs in healthcare today.
+- Falk College offers advanced degrees in emerging growth fields like global health, sport venue and event management, addiction studies, nutrition, exercise science, social work, and food studies, preparing students for leadership roles with local, national and global organizations.
+US News and World Report recently cited marriage and family therapy as one of the top 15 jobs in healthcare today.
 Falk College’s marriage and family therapy program offers hands-on training at Syracuse University’s Couple and Family Therapy Center, including on-site partnership with a local hospital that provides clinical mental health training.

 - Service learning is professionally and personally rewarding for students in Falk College.
-Most courses embed service learning elements to provide valuable hands-on experience while instilling the value of making a difference in the places where students ultimately live and work.
+Most courses embed service-learning elements to provide valuable hands-on experience while instilling the value of making a difference in the places where students ultimately live and work.
 Some activities students have led include: nutrition education for soldiers at Fort Drum; donation drives to collect food and clothing for the homeless, and; organizing special events that have raised thousands of dollars for community organizations.

 - Master’s-trained, professionally credentialed advisors help all Falk College undergraduate students customize course plans, fieldwork, and internships.
 Hands-on learning, in many cases right on campus, plus senior capstone projects, help ensure job placement.